All Episodes

 Or do you want to grow the party by watering down what you stand for so that it is open to people that don't agree with you?

-And that would be the question people would have about your theory that Trump is gonna go use the debate with Crazy Bernie as a means of picking off Crazy Bernie supporters.
+And that would be the question people would have about your theory that Trump is going to go use the debate with Crazy Bernie as a means of picking off crazy Bernie supporters.

-The way he's gonna do it is to convince them, hey, look, you know what?
+The way he's going to do it is to convince them, hey, look, you know what?

 Your guy, Crazy Bernie, is a great guy, and he's getting shafted, and he can't win, but I can.

-And he's gonna make them think that uh he's one of them.
+And he's going to make them think that he's one of them.

 So we'll see how that plays out.

-I really think it's it's as I say, smart on a on a bunch of levels.
+I really think it's, as I say, smart on a bunch of levels.

 Crazy Bernie never has had national exposure.

-Crazy Bernie go out there, and if he just bees who he is, if he just is who he is, it would unmask the Democrat Party like it's never been unmasked.
+Crazy Bernie goes out there, and if he just be just is who he is, it would unmask the Democrat Party like it's never been unmasked.

 Bernie doesn't.